CodeLegionary/Vue-tic-tac-toe/README.md

 # Tic-tac-toe README

 ## Introduction
 This template serves as an excellent starting point to develop with Vue.
-The app is a tic-tac-toe game made using Vite as the build tool.
+The app is a classic tic-tac-toe game made using Vite as the build tool.
+Follow the instructions below to create the dist and node_modules folders.
 Moreover, at the end of this document, you can find info relative to the game.

 ## Recommended IDE Setup